Frequently Asked Questions

 • Full encryption of the DNS protocol

-• Partially specified as a RFC
+• Specified as an RFC

-• Many implementations completed at various stages
+• Many implementations available

 • Requires a full TLS stack, introducing a large attack surface